Research Excellence Awards

 The project confirmed that there was substantial agreement between optometrists and an ocular oncologist in the planned management of these lesions, and that the tool could even be developed further to make it more effective in future.

-for work investigating habitual versus optimal visual acuity
+Awarded for research investigating habitual versus optimal visual acuity

 This Award is for outstanding research or clinical case work relating to paediatric optometry.